2025 Stats

 2025 Fantasy Outlook

 The Rangers experienced the dreaded World Series hangover as a team, but Eovaldi emerged largely unaffected.
 The veteran right-hander missed nearly all of May with a groin issue, but his 29 starts and 170.2 innings were easily his highest marks over the last three seasons and his 23.9 percent strikeout rate was also tops over that stretch.
 Eovaldi will be going into his age-35 season and no longer sits in the upper-90s with his fastball, but the pitch remains effective in large part because it pairs so well with his nasty splitter.
-He's a quintessential high-floor fantasy option who lacks big strikeout upside but who offers a stable skill set.
+He's a quintessential high-floor fantasy option who lacks big strikeout upside but offers a stable skill set, and he's back with the Rangers after agreeing to a three-year, $75 million deal.
 Read Past Outlooks

 ANALYSIS